GMP clearance Sponsor Information Dashboard (SID)

 Figure 1 shows the trend of the total number of CV applications in our lodgement queue over the past 12 months.
 The total number of CV applications steadily reduced in 2025, with a steep drop at the beginning of Q3 2025 due to the backlog reduction strategy.
 Since the backlog reduction strategy was introduced on 1 July 2025, the rate of reduction has also increased as expected.

-Following the holiday period, reduction rates are beginning to return to the levels seen in late 2025.
+Following the holiday period, reduction rates have returned to the levels seen in late 2025.

-Figure 1 shows a line graph detailing the total number of Good Manufacturing Practice (GMP) Compliance Verification (CV) clearance applications between Q1 2025 and Q1 2026.
+Figure 1 shows a line graph detailing the total number of Good Manufacturing Practice (GMP) Compliance Verification (CV) clearance applications between the end of Q1 2025 and Q2 2026.

 The vertical axis represents the total number of GMP clearance applications within the TGA’s application lodgement system.